 Cory Kruse, president of Novotus, believes there will also be a larger focus on what he calls hiring velocity.
 “One metric that we report on and talk about, especially for higher-volume industries like consumer retail, is hiring velocity, which means you get your metrics down as far as interview-to-hire or identify-to-interview metrics and then reverse engineer that to find out how many people you need coming in at the top of the hiring funnel at any given time,” he says.
 “A lot of people aren’t measuring that yet.”

 The new ones—is that the data needed to learn about hiring velocity is likely already being collected.
 There is so much hidden value in data and as RPO engagements mature, organizations will continue to learn and grow their talent acquisition strategies based on metric-driven decisions.

-- 2016 Baker’s Dozen Customer Satisfaction Ratings: EMEA and APAC RPO
+- RPO Baker’s Dozen Customer Satisfaction Ratings

 - Labour Pains

 - 2016 Baker’s Dozen Customer Satisfaction Ratings: Recruitment Process Outsourcing: EMEA & APAC

 - HRO Today 2017 Resource Guide